ynput/ayon-documentation/website/docs/project_settings/project_settings_applications.md

 ---
 # Show only available applications

-Enable it to show on Ftrack and the Launcher only the applications available on the computer.
+When enabled, the Launcher and Ftrack actions only show the applications available on the computer.

 ![Applications](assets/project_settings_applications.png)